 Learn more about the speaker: Daniel Shore, Georgetown University.

 This seminar will focus on a pair of common genres of literature in the Middle Ages, “lives” (vitae) and “deeds” (gestae), in order to introduce students to medieval biographical writing.

 The Center for Renaissance Studies’ annual graduate student conference, organized and run by advanced doctoral students, has become a premier opportunity for maturing scholars to present papers, participate in discussions, and develop collaborations across the field of medieval, Renaissance, and early modern studies.

-Speaker information and paper titles will be added later.
+The paper title and description will be added later.

 Learn more about the speaker: Arielle Saiber, Bowdoin College